Michał Kamiński: European career

 He was re-elected as an MEP for Warsaw in 2009, now sitting in the new European Conservatives and Reformists Group (ECR).
 In the inaugural session of the 2009–2014 European Parliament session, he was the official ECR candidate for one the Vice-President of the European Parliament positions.
 However, he was not elected, largely due to the intervention of the British Conservative Edward McMillan-Scott who ran as an independent candidate from the ECR group.
 McMillan-Scott ran, as he was "unhappy with a lack of debate about Kamiński's candidacy and the controversial new alliance".
 Kamiński then became the first permanent chairman of the ECR group as a compromise measure, with Timothy Kirkhope stepping aside, in order for him to take up the position.
 He is the first person from Central Europe to lead one of the political groups of the European Parliament.
 As chairman of the ECR, he is a member of the exclusive Conference of Presidents.

 Due to their close links with the ECR, being founding partners, the British Conservative Party have been associated with Kamiński in his role as chair.
 Left-wing magazine The New Statesman reported that the US administration consequently had "concerns about Cameron among top members of the team", according to quotes from an unnamed Democratic Party source.
 The article further quoted David Rothkopf in saying that the issue "makes [Cameron] an even more dubious choice to be Britain's next prime minister than he was before and, should he attain that post, someone about whom the Obama administration ought to be very cautious."
 The Jewish Chronicle and the Guardian later also reported statements from an unnamed UK government official that US State Department officials had raised questions of the relationship in a meeting with the Home Office, a matter that US officials at the State Department denied, saying "No. It was not raised."

 The British Conservative Party was also accused of attempting to alter pages on Wikipedia "to airbrush the embarrassing past" by Edward McMillan-Scott, who also stated that his own article had been edited in this way.
 An article published in The Observer newspaper reports edits to the articles made on 25 June 2009 from an IP address originating in the United Kingdom House of Commons.

 On 27 January 2011, Kamiński announced that he would resign as chairman of the ECR, citing "aggression" and "hatred" from his former colleagues in Poland's Law and Justice party.
 His resignation took effect on 8 March, and he was replaced by Jan Zahradil.

+Return to domestic politics

+In 2019, he was elected to the Senate in the 2019 Polish parliamentary election representing the Polish People's Party.
+In November 2019, he was elected Deputy Marshal of Senate.
+In 2023, he was successfully re-elected to the Senate as a candidate of the Third Way political alliance.